SSLR 1 and 3: History

 The first member of this class was numbered "No. 1" and named "Gabriel", replacing the original No. 1, named "Marion", which was scrapped on its arrival.

-The second locomotive in this class was also built by Peckett and Sons and delivered to the railway in 1914.
-This locomotive was numbered "No. 3" and originally named "Consiliation" but later renamed "Kent".
-This replaced the original No. 3, named "Ilen" which was scrapped when the new locomotive arrived.
+The second locomotive was also built by Peckett and Sons and delivered to the railway in 1914.
+It was numbered "No. 3" and originally named "Consiliation" but later renamed "Kent".
+This replaced the original No. 3 "Ilen", which was scrapped when the new locomotive arrived.